 A key part of an appropriately formulated healthy diet is the oft-touted ‘5 a day’ fruit or vegetables, but which actual fruits and veg should we be aiming to take in, and are some significantly better than others?

 The ‘5 a day’ recommendation originates from the World Health Organisation, who advise that individuals should consume a minimum of 400g of fruit and vegetables per day.

-Different countries around the world have taken this on and promoted it in different way, and in countries such as the UK and United States this has actually recently been extended to a suggested intake of closer to 10 portions of fruit and vegetables a day – more info on what exactly constitutes a ‘portion’ can be found here on the NHS website.
+Different countries around the world have taken this on and promoted it in a different way, and in countries such as the UK and the United States, this has actually recently been extended to a suggested intake of closer to 10 portions of fruit and vegetables a day – more info on what exactly constitutes a ‘portion’ can be found here on the NHS website.